-As a direct response to supporting our town centre businesses during the COVID-19 pandemic, we worked with our newly formed Town Centre Steering Group (comprising many independent shops and businesses) and devised a unique Gift Voucher scheme.
-In the run-up to Christmas 2021 we sold over £10,000 of gift vouchers which could be redeemed in over 90 local shops and businesses.
+As a direct response to supporting our town centre businesses during the COVID-19 pandemic in 2020, we worked with our newly formed Town Centre Steering Group (comprising many independent shops and businesses) and devised a unique Gift Voucher scheme.
+In the run-up to Christmas 2020 we sold over £10,000 of gift vouchers which could be redeemed in over 90 local shops and businesses.
 The scheme continues to be popular with Vouchers always available to purchase for occasions such as Fathers Day, Mothers Day and Birthdays.

 Men In Sheds